flyaway1217/beancount_example/README.md

-This project contains Beancount bookkeeping examples discuss in the blog: [thebeanledger.com](thebeanledger.com) Each file in the `single_examples` directory is a self-contained Beancount ledger.
+This project contains Beancount bookkeeping examples discussed in the blog: [thebeanledger.com](thebeanledger.com).
+Each file in the `single_examples` directory is a self-contained Beancount ledger.

 You can simply run

 ```bash